mi4mac/docker/README.md

 - Package Structure: Proper Python package organization with __init__.py

 API Integration:
-- Docker Engine API: Compatible with Docker Engine API v1.44 and later (tested up to v1.52).
-Older versions v1.40-v1.43 are supported only when the Docker Engine still exposes these API versions.
+- Docker Engine API: Compatible with Docker Engine API v1.44 and later.
+This connector has been functionally tested with Docker Engine API versions up to v1.52 in FortiSOAR 7.6.4 environments.
+Older versions v1.40-v1.43 are supported only when the target Docker Engine still exposes these API versions.
 - RESTful Design: Standard HTTP methods (GET, POST, PUT, DELETE)
 - Query Parameters: Support for filtering, pagination, and options
 - Request/Response: JSON-based communication with fallback to text